Ekkehard-Schulze/indoor-climate-logger/README.md

 4. On Linux systems _indoor-climate-logger.py_ uses the Linux kernel driver for 1-Wire temperature sensor readings.
-The Linux kernel auto-discovers 1-Wire temperature sensors on startup.
- The kernel supports the additional 1-Wire sensor types  DS1822, DS28EA00, and DS1825.
-The latter reads type K thermocouples, whereas the others are semiconductor thermometers.
+ Additionally to the listed sensors the kernel also supports the sensor types  DS1822, DS28EA00, and DS1825.
 The 1-Wire bus can power sensors using 'external power' (three wires) or 'parasite power' (two wires).
 This script was only tested using external power.